xP&A Operational Workforce Planning - Create and Upload Central Assumptions

 - Select Canvas in order to create a new canvas story

-- Add a planning trigger to the story.
-Choose Data Action Trigger from the selection
+- Add a Data Action Trigger to the canvas.

 -